 Missions

-, designate funds towards the Lenten Mission Project at annandalechurch.com/giving
+To donate to our mission projects, designate funds towards the Lenten Mission Project at annandalechurch.com/giving

 Curious about plans for future mission projects?
 Want to get more involved?
 Attend our Missions Committee meetings on the 2nd Tuesday of each month at 7:30 p.m.
 Contact Teresa Schwartz at larachliath@gmail.com for a Zoom invite.